 Interest rates are among the most important macroeconomic variables.
-In this article we will discuss the difference between the Nominal and Real Interest rate.
+In this article, we will discuss the difference between the Nominal and Real Interest rates.

 Nominal And Real Interest Rates

 Economists call the interest rate that the bank pays the nominal interest rate and the increase in your purchasing power the real interest rate.

 To Understand it better

 Suppose you deposit $100 in a bank account that pays 5 percent interest annually.

 After a year, you withdraw your savings and the accumulated interest.

 Are you 5 percent richer than you were when you made the deposit a year earlier?

 You definitely have 5 percent more dollars than you had before.

 But if prices have risen, so that each dollar buys less, then your purchasing power has not risen by 5 percent.